dimazaitsev/hmn/README.md

 For a hypertorus cell, there are 2*d neighbors.
 For a hypercube cell situated on k-cube bound which is not (k-1)-cube bound, there are d+k neighbors.

-hmn - combined neighborhood
+hmn - generalized neighborhood

-In a combined neighborhood (Moore's with von-Neumann's), neighbors are situated at Chebyshev distance equal to 1 restricted by a given interval of Manhattan distance r, 1<=r1<=r<=r2<=d.
+In generalized neighborhood, neighbors are situated at Chebyshev distance equal to 1 restricted by a given interval of Manhattan distance r, 1<=r1<=r<=r2<=d.
 Neighbors are connected via facets which are hypercubes having dimensions from d-r1 to d-r2.
 Thus, r1=1, r2=1 gives von-Neumann's neighborhood and r1=1, r2=d gives Moore's neighborhood.